HongHeeJung/rplidar_ros/README.md

-RPLIDAR ROS package for RPLIDAR A3
+RPLIDAR ROS package (RPLIDAR A1) for autonomous driving
 =====================================================================

 ROS node and test application for RPLIDAR